hellojoeAoPS11235/ai-research-agent/README.md

 pip install -r requirements.txt

-Run the notebook:
+### Run the notebook:

-jupyter lab
-# or
-jupyter notebook
+Open The Budget AI Researcher and the Power of RAG Chains.ipynb

+Follow the cells in order: setup → vectorize → retrieve → generate

+Optional:

+Add Semantic Scholar or OpenReview credentials for enhanced polishing.

 Example Use Cases
 Summarization: Generate 100-word summaries of complex machine learning papers